 Once all of your ingredients are chopped up, just add them to a mixing bowl, drizzle with the lemon juice and olive oil and season with salt and pepper.
 Then stir and enjoy.
 Yep, it’s that easy.

-- Chop everything bite sized: This salad is best when all of the vegetables are diced about the same size.
+- Chop everything bite sized: It’s best when all of the vegetables are diced about the same size.
 It makes it easier to get a variety of vegetables on one fork together.

 - Add extra spices: Feel free to adapt this recipe and add a sprinkle of traditional Middle Eastern spices, like sumac or za’atar.
 Or keep it simple, it’s delicious either way.

-Serve this salad as a side dish to accompany your favorite protein or as part of a mezze platter with some of my favorite Middle Eastern recipes, including Hummus, Falafel, Tahini Sauce, Lentil Salad with Cucumber, Cauliflower Rice Tabbouleh and Za’atar Roasted Cauliflower.
-The most delicious spread!
+Serve this salad as a side dish to accompany your favorite protein or as part of a mezze platter with some of my favorite Middle Eastern and Mediterranean recipes, such as…

 If you try this recipe and love it, make sure to let me know in the comments below!